tessaleejohnson/ITEMS-Longitudinal/docs/index.md

-## Bivariate Descriptives
+## Bivariate Descriptives {#bivariate-descriptives}

 One limitation of long-format data is in calculating bivariate descriptive statistics like correlations and covariances.
 Tidyverse makes converting from long to wide and back fairly simple.
 To demonstrate, we take our long-format data and convert back to wide in order to calculate the correlation of anti-social behavior scores measured at different ages.
 These statistics can help us identify possible error covariance structures for our data, important for modeling later on.

 Missing data note: Because children were measured generally every 2-3 years, each child will have "missing" data for their anti-social behavior score at ages when they weren't measured (in addition to non-response and other missing data mechanisms).
 Due to this structure, we treated missing data in the correlation matrix using pairwise complete observations.
 Missing data treatments like imputation are out of the scope of this module, but suffice it to say that there is a wealth of literature on missing data in longitudinal studies to help guide you.

-### Bivariate Setup
+### Setup {#bivariate-setup}

-Using the `pivot_wider` function like we did in [Univariate Setup], we can create a wide-format dataset with a column for each unique child age (e.g., 6, 7, 8, 9, ...).
+Using the `pivot_wider` function like we did in [Univariate Setup](#univariate-setup), we can create a wide-format dataset with a column for each unique child age (e.g., 6, 7, 8, 9, ...).
 Then, calculating the correlation matrix proceeds in a straightforward manner.
-As with calculating the variances by age in [Univariate Setup], calculating the anti-social score correlations by age can help inform us about various modeling choices later.
+As with calculating the variances by age in [Univariate Setup](#univariate-setup), calculating the anti-social score correlations by age can help inform us about various modeling choices later.

 ```r